Skip to main content

 // Region, CN for domestic, Overseas for abroad

-region = TapTapRegionType.CN,
+region = TapTapRegionType.Overseas,

 // Language, default is Auto, by default, zh_Hans for domestic, en for abroad